It is estimated that about one out of four women and one out of eight men over the age of 50 in Canada have osteoporosis.

 As we age our ability to absorb calcium and vitamin D gets reduced.
 Calcium deficiency is a leading cause of osteoporosis in females.
 When the body is deficient in Calcium it breaks down bones to fill this deficit.
 Senior adults need to take at least 1200 milligrams of calcium per day.

 Vitamin D helps absorb calcium from food.
 Low Vitamin D can result in calcium not being absorbed adequately by the body.

 Carers for seniors need to ensure that their diet is rich in calcium and vitamin D. Greens, proteins, oily fish and fortified foods and drinks can be excellent sources of natural calcium and vitamin D. Milk and other milk-based foods can also help increase calcium intake, especially in women.
 Exposure to sunlight, within limits and with proper sunscreen, can also increase the body’s vitamin D levels.

 Lastly, doctors can recommend supplements if a balanced diet is not enough on its own.t.

 Avoiding Alcohol and Smoking

 Osteoporosis is a common disease among Canadian seniors and can lead to serious injuries.
-However, proper care, regular exercising, and a nutrient-rich diet can help mitigate its risks.
-A professionally trained caregiver can ensure that a senior makes and maintains the lifestyle changes needed to manage osteoporosis and reduce associated risks.
+How to prevent Osteoporosis all depends on proper care, regular exercise, and a nutrient-rich diet can help mitigate its risks.
+A professionally trained caregiver can ensure that a senior makes and maintains the lifestyle changes needed to manage and prevent osteoporosis and reduce associated risks.